memfault/interrupt/_posts/2024-10-24-memfault-esp-component.md

 because we need to support older versions of ESP-IDF.
 More about that later!

-Otherwise, our SDK component is pretty standard- we have a `CMakeLists.txt` file and `Kconfig` file that define the SDK's build and configuration settings.
+Otherwise, our SDK component is pretty standard- we have a `CMakeLists.txt` file and a `Kconfig` file that define the SDK's build and configuration settings.
 Take a look here if you're curious:

 - [CMakeLists.txt](https://github.com/memfault/memfault-firmware-sdk/blob/master/ports/esp_idf/memfault/CMakeLists.txt)
 - [Kconfig](https://github.com/memfault/memfault-firmware-sdk/blob/master/ports/esp_idf/memfault/Kconfig)

 ### What we need to do to make this a component

-ESP Component Registry-enabled components have the follow properties:
+ESP Component Registry-enabled components have the following properties:

 - Root-level `idf_component.yml` manifest
 - Root-level `CMakeLists.txt` and `Kconfig` files